githubkieran/addon/README.md

 This is a Chrome extension developed with the intent of returning search engines to a more accurate state.
 The extension enhances your browsing experience by filtering out search results from Reddit and Quora, and with a simple interface, you can easily toggle filters on and off to keep your search results clean and relevant.
-Ideal for users who prefer less search engine bloat from internet NPCs.
+Ideal for users who prefer less search engine bloat courtesy of internet NPCs.

 Features
 - Toggle Filters: Easily enable or disable filters for Reddit and Quora.